appdefensealliance/ASA-WG/AI Profile/AI Agent Specification.md

 #### Test Procedure

 * Beyond the fixed payload sets in §3.1.1 / §3.1.2, conduct a time-boxed **adaptive** adversarial exercise against both the **direct** (user-interface) and **indirect** (tool output, retrieved content, and tool/function descriptions via the MRT) prompt-injection channels, adapting payloads based on the Agent's observed responses.
+* Include at least one compositional attack whose instructions are split across multiple content items and at least one cross-Tool source-to-sink chain.
 * Record the **attack-success rate (ASR)** and the classes of attack attempted.
 * Review the developer's attestation that a periodic red-team program covering prompt injection is in place.